-For example, this is an good way to show persistent iconography and reduce user anxiety.
+For example, this is a good way to show persistent iconography and reduce user anxiety.

 Make it Easy to Discover Immersive Content

-Goal: Increase number of views, Differentiate your busines
+Goal: Increase number of views, Differentiate your business

 Encourage User Interactivity

-First, remember to put your contact details (metadata) such as your name, address, phone number, and website for each space in Matterport Cloud (my.matterport.com).
+First, remember to put your contact details (metadata) such as your name, address, phone number, and website in each Space.
 Learn more.

 Sometimes users may share the 3D Space on social media but not your exact listing page.
 So people who see the 3D Space first need a way to go back to your website.